MontyHarper/TARDIS-Calendar/TARDIS Calendar/README.md

 The TARDIS calendar represents the flow of time graphically on screen.
 (So "Time and Relative Dimension In Space" kind of makes sense.
 I may change it to TARDOS - Time and Relative Dimension On Screen.)
-In addition, my mom does not work well with technology, and cannot learn to navigate a new app, so the calendar is presented in a single view, and the user controls are very simple and intuative.
+In addition, my mom does not work well with technology, and cannot learn to navigate a new app, so the calendar is presented in a single view, and the user controls are meant to be very simple and intuative.

 # Future Plans / Please Contact Me
 I imagine there are others out there whose needs are similar, so I plan to make this app available when it's ready.